B-2 Bomber Size Comparison to a Football Field

 Why the Flying Wing Design

-The B-2’s distinctive shape is called a “flying wing” configuration.
+The B-2 distinctive shape is called a flying wing configuration.
 Unlike conventional aircraft, the B-2 has no fuselage or tail section.
-The entire aircraft is essentially one massive wing, with the cockpit, bomb bays, engines, and fuel tanks all housed within the wing structure.
+The entire aircraft is essentially one massive wing, with cockpit, bomb bays, engines, and fuel tanks all housed within.

-This design gives the B-2 a wingspan approaching that of the massive B-52 Stratofortress while maintaining a length only slightly longer than a fighter jet.
-The flying wing shape is critical to the B-2’s stealth capabilities, minimizing its radar signature from multiple angles.
+This design gives the B-2 a wingspan approaching the massive B-52 while maintaining a length only slightly longer than a fighter jet.
+The flying wing shape is critical to stealth capabilities, minimizing radar signature from multiple angles.
+I am apparently one of those people who finds flying wing designs fascinating, and the B-2 works for me architecturally while conventional bombers never captured the same aesthetic appeal.

 Comparing to Other Bombers

-The B-2’s proportions are unique among American bombers:
+The B-2 proportions are unique among American bombers:

 • B-52 Stratofortress: 185-foot wingspan, 159 feet long